Moi International Sports Centre Kasarani under floodlights during a Harambee Stars qualifier, main stand and athletics track in view

 Kasarani sits 15 km north-east of Nairobi CBD on Thika Super Highway.
 The drive from the CBD takes 25 minutes off-peak and 45–75 minutes on Mashemeji Derby and Harambee Stars match-days.
 From Jomo Kenyatta International Airport the drive is 30 minutes via the Eastern Bypass.

-• arrow_right Arrive 2 hours before kickoff for Harambee Stars fixtures — Thika Road backs up from 3pm
+• Arrive 2 hours before kickoff for Harambee Stars fixtures — Thika Road backs up from 3pm

 By taxi / ride-hail